BMIHALKO/tiny-transformer-final/README.md

 - `evaluate` - BLEU computation via `sacrebleu`
 - `sentencepiece` - unigram subword tokenizer

-You may also need to follow PyTorch's official instructions for installing a GPU-enabled build if you wnat CUDA support.
+You may also need to follow PyTorch's official instructions for installing a GPU-enabled build if you want CUDA support.

 ## 3. Data and Tokenization

 The script uses HuggingFace `datasets` to load English -> German translation data:
 1. It first tries:
-    - load_dataset("iwslt2017, "iwslt2017-en-de")
+    - load_dataset("iwslt2017", "iwslt2017-en-de")
 2. if that fails, it falls back to `"iwslt2017-de-en"` and flips the direction to obtain EN -> DE pairs.

 If no validation/test splits are present, the script will create them via **train/validation/test splits** (10% / 10% as needed), so **no manual preprocessing is required**.